COVID-19 patient at Macon County long-term care facility has died

 According to the wife of one of the patients, they died of COVID-19 sometime on Tuesday.

-The department said they are not releasing the name of the facility, per Illinois Department of Public Health guidelines.
-However, the department said those in contact with the confirmed cases have been notified and are following directives to prevent the spread.
+At first the health department declined to release the name of the facility, however the department told WAND News the facility is Fair Havens Senior Living.

-However, as WAND News reported on Monday a case was reported at Fair Havens.
-Decatur Mayor Julie Moore Wolfe told WAND News "I do know there are four cases in Fair Havens.
+WAND News found out on Monday a case was reported at Fair Havens.
+Decatur Mayor Julie Moore Wolfe told WAND News "I do know there are four cases in Fair Havens."

 According to Dorothy Cox-Stowe, the wife of Joe Louis Stowe, 84, who contracted the virus has died.
 Dorothy said he died in the hospital.